Leoo1011/QuirkCase/README.md

 # QuirkCase
 QuirkCase is a browser extension to **wRiTe LiKe ThIs WiTh No PrObLeM**.

-It´s currently only available for Firefox, but I will soon port the extension to Chrome, Chromium, Brave, etc. Issues are welcome as well as Pull Requests.
+It's currently only available for Firefox, but I will soon port the extension to Chrome, Chromium, Brave, etc. Issues are welcome as well as Pull Requests.
 Thank you and have fun with this!!!

 ## Installation